-But never fear, slip on a light jacket and enjoy the last few weeks of al fresco dining because Gentleman’s Journal have got you covered.
+But never fear, slip on a light jacket and enjoy the last few weeks of al fresco dining because Gentleman’s Journal has got you covered.
 We’ve compiled a list of London’s best cultural pursuits this autumn to keep your social calendar looking robust.
 Pencil these autumn picks in your diary to avoid being left out in the cold.

 For the film fanatic: Pain and Glory